The Glasswrights’ Journeyman

 Rani did not bother to respond.
 If she had been involved in the negotiations, the matter would never come to open rebellion.
 She was more skilled than that.

-“In any case, Rai,” Mair conceded in a conciliatory tone, “The king says he wants you there tonight.”
+“In any case,” Mair conceded, “the king says he wants you there tonight.”

 “Tonight!
 He’s meeting with the Holy Father.
 He’d banish me before a messenger from the Pepper Isles but permit me to stand before the worldly representative of all the Thousand Gods?”